Lerer/serverless-veracode-webhooks/README.md

      * __Single space__ separated and __NOT__ newline separated!
    * GITHUB_APP_ID=[Application ID gathered at #4.2]
    * GITHUB_APP_INSTALL_ID=[Application installation ID gathered at #4.4]
-3. (Optional) If you logged in to the SERVERLESS dashboard (free), and would like to view and monior API endpoint and functions invocation:
+3. (Optional) If you logged in to the SERVERLESS dashboard (free), and would like to view and monitor API endpoint and functions invocation:
    * Login to your Serverless account
    * Create an application.
 When asked for template, select `serverless framework`.
      * Note the `application name`